-Taking a break from my stroll through earliest American comic strip history, I snatched up the first volume of Stan Drake’s soapy classic The Heart of Juliet Jones.
-It started its admirable run in 1953, under the artful pen of Stan Drake.
-The first week of the strip is added above, and it illustrates the melodrama of the this soapiest of soap operas.
+The thoroughly engaging and visually captivating The Heart of Juliet Jones is an underrated gem of 1950s comic strip photo-realism and romantic adventure.
+Its admirable run began in 1953 (through 1999), under the artful pen of Stan Drake and the scripting of Elliott Caplin.
+The first week of the strip is added below, and it illustrates the melodrama of the this soapiest of soap operas.

 The basic setup involves the Jones family – a widowed father “Pop Jones,” his 30-something unmarried daughter Juliet and teen wild-child other daughter Evie.
 Sibling rivalry and the tension between responsible Juliet and adventurous man-obsessed Evie form the basic dynamic.
 I am working from details in the excellent reprints of the early strips by Classic Comics Press (2008).
 The first volume has introductions by Leonard Starr (of Mary Perkins fame) and Armando Mendez.

 A few things strike me about the strip.
 First, Drake was a well-regarded advertising cartoonist of the day before starting the strip, and he brings that precise idealized vision of 50s America to Juliet Jones.
 We are far removed from the moody brushwork of Caniff and lush outlines of Al Capp or Chester Gould here.
 This is very precise penwork that is aimed at a kind of idealized photo-realism.
 As Drake himself admitted about advertising art, the trick is to make the everyday and all people perfect and beautiful but to do so in a precise way.
 Fellow artists of the time like Starr and Alex Raymond (in Rip Kirby) had similar approaches.
-But Drake’s really looked like the advertiser’s vision of mid-century America come to life.
+As I have written elsewhere, Raymond’s Kirby strip really helped introduce to the comic strip this post-WWII vision of mid-century culture.
+And the era’s greater use of close-ups and facial expressiveness visualized a psychological turn in American culture.
+But Drake’s style was the clearest link between this style and and emerging consumerist slant.
+It really looked like the advertiser’s vision of mid-century America come to life.
 And because of that, the mixed motives and emotional angst of the characters seemed to poke at, if not undermine, that idealized American self-image.

 Drake did not credit himself with innovation or even tremendous talent.
 He was among the first owners of the instant Polaroid camera.
 He used photographs of friends and family and tracing tools to model and copy his characters.
 Still his gift was in the precision of his line, the way he staged each frame and the little inflections he gave each face to express inner attitudes.